nagi-hobbies/AccelKitchenApp/README.md

 ## Running the Application

-To start the Streamlit app, navigate to the `src` directory and run the following command:
+To start the Streamlit app, navigate to the root directory and run the following command:

 ```
 streamlit run app.py